LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 about both the present level of a faculty member's accomplishment

 and performance and the prospect of its continuation into the future.

 To be awarded tenure, the candidate must have a documented record of consistent teaching effectiveness (for librarians, consistent professional effectiveness), professional recognition through scholarship or creative activity; professional development, and contributions to the unit, College, University and community.
 In addition, the candidate should have earned the doctorate or appropriate terminal degree, except in extraordinary circumstances where the evidence demonstrates that the absence of the degree does not inhibit the faculty member's professional standing and performance.

 - Early Tenure and/or Promotion.
-A faculty member may request, in writing to the Dean, that he/she be considered by his/her unit for early tenure and/or promotion (see Section 22.214.171.124).
-To be awarded early tenure and/or promotion, a faculty member must demonstrate that he/she has exceeded the expectations in all three areas of evaluation (see Section 220.127.116.11), as defined by unit and college criteria.
+A faculty member may request, in writing to the Dean, that they be considered by their unit for early tenure and/or promotion (see Section 184.108.40.206).
+To be awarded early tenure and/or promotion, a faculty member must demonstrate that they have exceeded the expectations in all three areas of evaluation (see Section 220.127.116.11), as defined by unit and College criteria.